Riebart/litt/README.md

 Note that `--id` has the same interpretation here as it does in `tt stop`.

-Since `tt interrupted` and `tt resume` are only used with stopwatch time tracking, there is no way to insert interruptions to a block of time added with `tt track`.
+Since `tt interrupt` and `tt resume` are only used with stopwatch time tracking, there is no way to insert interruptions to a block of time added with `tt track`.
 See the note about [Mutating History](#mutating-history) for suggestions on how you might go about adding interruptions to these blocks of time manually.

 ## Aliases